chiaraduyn/chiaraduyn.github.io/essays/essay1.md

 *TypeScript feels both foreign and familiar, like meeting a distant cousin who shares many traits with someone you know well.*

   As a newcomer to TypeScript, I’m intrigued by how closely it resembles JavaScript—almost as if they are siblings or perhaps just very close cousins.
-In this learning journey, I've encountered “WOD’s” or Workouts of the DAy, which are a key part of the Athletic Software Engineering approach.
+In this learning journey, I've encountered “WOD’s” or Workouts of the Day, which are a key part of the Athletic Software Engineering approach.
 Just like a workout, WOD’s push limits and challenge us to solve problems efficiently and correctly under time constraints.

 ## Bridging the Gap: TypeScript vs. JavaScript